foreverphoenix/the-phoenix-flavour/content/wtp/documentation/gameplay.md

 Note that the backpack will no longer be given to you upon leaving Vault 111 and it will not be distributed either.
 You can find a single one within Vault 111 that you can pick up at the start of the game.

 ## SPOILER SECTION

+**PLEASE DO NOT KEEP SCROLLING IF YOU DON'T WANT TO KNOW WHERE VARIOUS RARE ITEMS ARE FOUND.**

 ### X-01 Power Armor